 Step 3 - Choose your update channels

-Current Channel: Provides users with the newest features of Office as soon as they're ready, but on no set schedule.
+Current Channel: Provides users with the latest features as soon as they're ready, but on no set schedule.

-Monthly Enterprise Channel: Provides users with the newest features of Office only once a month and on a predictable schedule (the second Tuesday of the month)
+Monthly Enterprise Channel: Provides users with the latest features once a month and on a predictable schedule (the second Tuesday of the month)

-Semi-Annual Enterprise Channel: Provides users with new features of Office every six months, in January and July.
+Semi-Annual Enterprise Channel: Provides users a roll-up of features every six months, in January and July.

-We recommend Current Channel, because it provides your users with the newest Office features as soon as they're ready.
-If you need additional predictability of when new Office features are released, we recommend Monthly Enterprise Channel with a servicing profile.
-By using a servicing profile, you’ll automatically deliver monthly Office updates for specific users or groups in waves, limiting the impact on your network.
+We recommend Current Channel, because it provides your users with the newest features as soon as they're ready.
+If you need additional predictability of when new features are released, we recommend Monthly Enterprise Channel with a servicing profile.
+By using a servicing profile, you’ll automatically deliver monthly Microsoft 365 Apps updates for specific users or groups in waves, limiting the impact on your network.
 In those cases where you've selected devices that require extensive testing before receiving new features, we recommend Semi-Annual Enterprise Channel.

 For more information, see Overview of update channels for Microsoft 365 Apps.

-To preview or test new updates to Office before deploying them to your entire organization, you can deploy two update channels.
-For example, if you're using Semi-Annual Enterprise Channel:
+To preview or test new updates before deploying them to your entire organization, you have two options:

-You could take a similar approach with Current Channel (Preview) and Current Channel.
+Deploy a combination of update channels where one channel receives new features earlier than the other.
+For example, deploy Current Channel (Preview) to a subset of your users for validation and Current Channel to the bulk of your devices.
 In that scenario, users with Current Channel usually receive feature updates just a few weeks after the users with Current Channel (Preview).

-To package the languages, we recommend identifying required languages in each region.
-You can deploy these languages directly as part of the first installation of Office.
+To package languages, we recommend identifying required languages in each region.
+You can deploy these languages directly as part of the first installation.
 You can also install the language that matches the operating system of the client device.
-For more details, see Install the same languages as the operating system.
+For more information, see Install the same languages as the operating system.

 After you've deployed Office with the required languages, you can install additional language accessory packs at any time by choosing one of the following:

-- Have your users download and install the language accessory packs that they need from the Office 365 portal (requires local administrator permissions).
+- Have your users download and install the language accessory packs that they need from the Microsoft 365 portal (requires local administrator permissions).

-- Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.
+- Use Intune, Configuration Manager, or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

-For more details, see Overview of deploying languages for Microsoft 365 Apps.
+For more information, see Overview of deploying languages for Microsoft 365 Apps.